-- 3.12 Members do not need to notify any gifts, benefits or hospitality with a value of less than £25.
-If Members nonetheless wish to record such items below this threshold, the Monitoring Officer will be pleased to record them. - 3.14 Other gifts must be notified to the Monitoring Officer within 28 days of receipt.
+3.12 Members must declare all gifts, benefits or hospitality with a value of over £25.
+Members may also, if they wish declare those with a value below this level.
 The Monitoring officer will enter details of the gift on a public register of gifts and hospitality.